 Connecting fish to cold water

-Coastal salmon strongholds like the Hoh, Queets, and Quillayute rivers have the greatest likelihood of providing strong runs of wild salmon and steelhead into the future.
+Coastal salmon strongholds like the Hoh, Queets, Quillayute and Quinault rivers have the greatest likelihood of providing strong runs of wild salmon and steelhead into the future.
 But even these strongholds face challenges.
 Many streams are blocked by culverts and roads that prevent fish passage: there are 4,000 blockages on coastal rivers.